OccMed For DC's Residency!

 COST: $350 for two days.
 M-T or Th - Fri, 8: 00am-5: 00pm

-Click here to register for seminar
+Click below to register for bootcamp!

 Dr. Raker provides you with the knowledge to perform this business in his OccMed For DC's 2 day training seminar.
 It's critical that you take Dr. Raker's information and become well versed in the many aspects of this business before you start and become certified in federal guidelines to ensure accuracy and compliance in the testing and reporting process.
 It's important that you know your skill level and scope of practice in the state in which you are practicing.
 Some reporting and professional aspects of this business may require a Physician to approve, perform or authorize testing, such as medical surveillance for Audiometric, EKG and Cardiac Stress Testing (EET).
 We work with Physicians that can provide some of these services for you in a Professional Services Agreement with you working under supervised direct orders (SDO).